 You are selling your home and want to increase its value

-You can also save on your heating bill by switching supplier and making sure your home is energy efficient.
+You can also save money on your heating bill by:

 The cost of installing a new boiler can range from £1,000 to more than £4,000.

 The cost of a new boiler is made up of: